|

 Melaleuca incana (Gray Honey-myrtle) - This is a fairly quick-growing shrub with wonderfully arching branches to about 10 feet tall and wide.
 The soft leaves are small (1/2 inch long), gray, narrow and linear-lanceolate in shape; they give the plant an overall soft look.
 Small dark reddish buds open to reveal light yellow bottle-brush flowers in late spring through early summer.
 Although it is drought resistant once established, it looks better with occasional watering.
 It can be damaged by hard frosts - cut back any damaged portions after the threat of all frosts has passed.
 It is hardy to 20 degrees F. A very attractive and durable soft foliaged plant that is great as a specimen plant.
 It comes from the southwestern tip or Western Australia.
 The name for the genus comes from the Greek words 'melas' meaning "black" and 'leukos" meaning "white" because the first Melaleuca to be described had lighter colored branches against a darker, possibly burnt trunk.
 The specific epithet means "hoary" or "white" in referrence to the hairy grey foliage.
 We also grow a low growing form called Melaleuca incana 'Prostrate Form'.

-Information displayed on this page about Melaleuca incana is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+This information about Melaleuca incana displayed is based on research conducted in our horticultural library and from reliable online resources.
+We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.

 |